Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

    | expected_evers | see [expected_evers](./concepts.md#event-contract-deploy-value-expected_evers) |
    | payload        | operational payload, see [payloads](./concepts.md#payloads)                    |

-   - 1.2: If our token was the EVM network native coin, we must use `depositByNativeToken` on `MultiVaultFacetDeposit` contract and attach the desired amount of the native coin to the tx:
+   - 1.2: If our token was the EVM network native coin, we must use `depositByNativeToken` on `MultiVault` contract and attach the desired amount of the native coin to the tx:

      > NOTE : in `MultiVault` the native coin will be converted to its wrapped version and then rest of the operation will be resumed.